MileHacker Logo

 • Major credit cards (Visa, Mastercard, American Express) are widely accepted.

-• Have some cash on you for small purchases or if electronic systems are unavailable.
+• Carry some cash for smaller purchases or if electronic systems are unavailable.

-• Inform your bank and credit card companies of your travel dates to avoid fraud alerts.
+• Let your bank and credit card company know companies of your travel dates to avoid warnings about fraudulent activity.

 • Currency exchange kiosks are usually not the best value.